No Products in the Cart

 Extensive product checks and regular company audits also ensure that the industry has a globally sustainable awareness of the responsible use of chemicals.
 We only source or fabric from mills that are striving to reduce our collective impact on the environment and are committed to creating safer working conditions for all employees.

 Lyocell is the new kid on the block when it comes to cellulose fibres.
-I could go on and on (and if you are interested you could dive into Lenzing’s 126 page 2017 sustainability report, or this article provides a clear summary and explains how lyocell compares to earlier generations of cellulose fibres), but I’ll just sum up some of the main advantages for you:
+If you are interested you could dive into Lenzing’s 126 page 2017 sustainability report, or this article provides a clear summary and explains how lyocell compares to earlier generations of cellulose fibres), but I’ll just sum up some of the main advantages for you:

 The Tencel® Lyocell we're using is made by Lenzing, a renowned Austrian company, and has won many environmental awards like the European Eco-Label, which means it complies with high environmental standards for production and products